aronakhmad/aronakhmad.github.io/_posts/2020-11-19-indonesias-poverty-graph.markdown

 **Import Data**

 Bring the data that you desire to plot into the code.
 We’re using pandas to import the data.
 In this code below, we open an excel file, so you may adjust the code depending on the type of file you open.
-Note that `xls.parse(0)` meaning we parse the first sheet on the excel file, and again you may adjust the code according to what you desire. `tail` up the data to print the first five data on the file to take a quick sight at the data composition.
+Note that `xls.parse(0)` meaning we parse the first sheet on the excel file, and again you may adjust the code according to what you desire. `tail` up the data to print the last five data on the file to take a quick sight at the data composition.

 <script src="https://gist.github.com/aronakhmad/cbc65bfd9ff9d644511b6d093c571e5e.js?file=data_importing.py"></script>
 `output:`